Knowledge Exchange Blog

 April 2024

 OMSSA is featuring several 2023 Local Municipal Champion award recipients and their work in the Knowledge Exchange Blog.
-Please read this entry from the City of Brantford below.
+Please read this entry from the City of Brantford.

 Build Belonging is a collaboration between the Brantford Immigration Partnership, Community Living Brant, Child and Family Services of Grand Erie, YMCA Immigrant Services, the Brant Haldimand Norfolk Catholic District School Board, and the City of Brantford.